 Privilege is when you think something is not a problem because it isn’t a problem for you.

 It’s been 401 years since the first kidnapped humans were brought to these shores.
 401 years of slavery and ongoing oppression for our Black brothers and sisters who were legally relegated to the very bottom rungs of our society for centuries.
 Despite a constant, heroic, and sacrificial struggle, the equality of Black Americans’ humanity, inherent dignity, and worth have never been fully accepted by the white majority.
 It’s only been 56 years since legal segregation was outlawed by the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Fair Housing Act of 1968.

-We here at Lighthouse Fellowship UMC are determined to believe and love until the world knows Jesus, We recognize and repent of our own personal and historic racial biases, stand with Jesus and our diverse community in communion, and join together to create a more just and equitable society based on God’s love for all people.
+We here at Lighthouse Fellowship UMC are determined to believe and love until the world knows Jesus, We recognize and repent of our own personal and historic racial biases, stand with Jesus and our diverse community in communion, and join together with all those working to create a more just and equitable society based on God’s love for all people.

 Here is are some resources that inform:

 - Sign up for An Anti-Racism Teach-In Event Series with Ibram Kendi and guests

 - Read “How to Be an Anti-Racist” by Ibram Kendi